Home is so near yet so far for Hong Kong singer G.E.M.

-For Hong Kong singer G.E.M., who is currently based in China, home is so near, yet so far, as a result of the Covid-19 pandemic.
+SHANGHAI • For Hong Kong singer G.E.M., who is currently based in China, home is so near yet so far, as a result of the Covid-19 pandemic.

 "My mum has come to Shanghai to visit me even though she has to be quarantined for 14 days each on both sides, but I have not met my dad and younger sister for a long time."